 Brave New Psychiatry

-(Schöne neue Psychiatrie)
+(= Schöne neue Psychiatrie)

 volumes, soft cover, together 944 pages, 89 illustrations.
 Berlin:

 Peter Lehmann Publishing 1996.
-Published in two volumes in the
+Published

-.
+only in the German language!
 Out of print.
 Vol.

 | Vol. 2